 Calculate your margins

-Your success lies in understanding how profit margins impact your business.
+Based on our firsthand experience, your success lies in understanding how profit margins impact your business.

 You can determine how profitable you are by calculating your net profit, which is how much money a sale brings you after subtracting all expenses.